David Hudson (musician)

-Biography
+Life and career

-Steven Charles Hudson was born in the early 1960s and is a descendant of the Ewamin-Western Yalanji peoples of the western Far North Queensland region.
+David Charles Hudson was born in the early 1960s and is a descendant of the Ewamin-Western Yalanji peoples of the western Far North Queensland region.
 He explained "I grew up in a household with uncles and aunts who painted and carved.
 I was taught traditional stories, so I was painting stories, and I learned what this line represents and this dot represents."
 He was also taught to play traditional didgeridoo.
 Hudson finished secondary schooling in 1979, then attended a teachers' college and was qualified as a recreation officer.
 According to Hudson "the majority of indigenous teenagers left school in year 10 and followed their fathers and grandfathers to work on railways, in construction or on cane fields."